New Quay: Dylan Thomas

+Laugharne's harbour had vanished under saltmarsh and silt long before Thomas's time.
+Ever since the 17th century, “…the incremental growth of the salt marsh deprived the town of both beach and harbour and landlocked its castle.”
+Manchester House, (Note: Manchester House on Margaret Street was a draper and milliner’s shop, as it is in Llareggub but not in Laugharne, where it was a general store.
+Thomas mentions Manchester House in his broadcast, Quite Early One Morning.) the hill of windows (Note: First Voice: “The windy town is a hill of windows…..”) and the Downs.
+(Note: Llareggub had Donkey Down, as well as Donkey Street and Donkey Lane.)
+In New Quay, the Downs was an area of steep grassland that stretched down from the Black Lion to the lifeboat station; it was used for grazing donkeys, including Maisie, the Black Lion’s donkey.
+Thomas refers to the braying of donkeys in a letter from Majoda of 21 May 1945.

 Llareggub's occupational profile as a town of seafarers, fishermen, cocklers and farmers has been examined through an analysis of the 1939 War Register, comparing the returns for New Quay with those for Laugharne, Ferryside and Llansteffan.
 It shows that New Quay and Ferryside provide by far the best fit with Llareggub's occupational profile.

-The writer and puppeteer, Walter Wilkinson, visited New Quay in 1947; his essay on the town captures its character and atmosphere as Thomas would have found it two years earlier.
-There is, too, an online 1959 ITV film of the town and its people during the summer holiday season.
+The writer and puppeteer Walter Wilkinson visited New Quay in 1947; his essay on the town captures its character and atmosphere as Thomas would have found it two years earlier.

 Much of the location filming for The Edge of Love, a 2008 film based around Thomas and Caitlin's friendship with Vera Killick, was carried out in and around New Quay.
 It starred Sienna Miller, Keira Knightley, Matthew Rhys and Cillian Murphy.
-The film, said the scriptwriter, Sharman Macdonald, was a work of fiction: it was "not true, it's surmise on my part, it's a fiction… I made it up."
+The film, said the scriptwriter Sharman Macdonald, was a work of fiction: it was "not true, it's surmise on my part, it's a fiction… I made it up."
 One incident in the film that Macdonald did not make up was the shooting at Majoda in March 1945, after which Vera's husband, William Killick, was charged with attempted murder and later acquitted.
+(Note: See chapter 4.)

+Thomas and his family left New Quay in July 1945.
+He continued to refer to the town in future broadcasts, including in 1949's Living in Wales.
+(Note: "Hoofed with seaweed, did a jig on the Llanina sands...")

 The Dylan Thomas Trail runs through Ceredigion, in west Wales, with a published walking guide available.
-It was officially opened by Dylan and Caitlin's daughter, Aeronwy Thomas, in July 2003.
+It was opened officially by Dylan and Caitlin's daughter, Aeronwy Thomas, in July 2003.
 The trail is marked by blue plaques, with information boards in New Quay, Lampeter and Aberaeron.
-Two photographic online guides to the New Quay section of the Trail are available.
-There are also a number of accessible day walks, including the Rev. Eli Jenkins' Pub Walk, which follows the river Dewi to the sea, passing close to the farm of the Cilie poets.

-Thomas and his family left New Quay in July 1945.
-By September, he was writing to Caitlin about finding somewhere to live, telling her he would live in Majoda again.
-He came back to New Quay at least twice in 1946, the first time in March, a visit he records in his radio broadcast, The Crumbs of One Man’s Year, in which he writes about the “gently swilling retired sea-captains” in the back bar of the Black Lion.
-Then, in early summer, he was seen in the Commercial pub (formerly the Sailor's Home Arms and now called The Seahorse Inn) with jazz pianist, Dill Jones, whose paternal family came from New Quay.
-Thomas's letter in August 1946 to his patron, Margaret Taylor, provides a vivid roll-call of some of the New Quay characters that he knew.

-Thomas also refers to New Quay in his 1949 broadcast, Living in Wales (“hoofed with seaweed, did a jig on the Llanina sands...”).
-He was still in touch in 1953 with at least one New Quay friend, Skipper Rymer, who had briefly run the Dolau pub in New Quay.